 In reality, we spent three-plus hours on a fantastic food journey through the street of Florence with an exceptional guide, something I have come to expect from Context Travel.

 This is not a regular tour, but I recommend that Context considers adding it!
 It is a great way to meet locals and see how they eat on a daily basis, really Florence is a wonderful town for Foodies!
+If food is not your main focus and you want a history-forward itinerary, look no further than this perfectly put-together 3 days in Florence itinerary that captures all the museum highlights.

 How about you?
 Have you been to Florence?
 What was your favorite food item?
 If you haven't, what do you think you would like to try?
 Comment and share!